-PUBG's new 4x4 map Sanhok, previously known as Savage, has been announced, and it looks fascinating for players that are up for a little more feisty a challenge than usual.
+PUBG's new 4x4 map Sanhok, previously known as Savage, is for players who up for a little more feisty a challenge than usual.

-We've had a chance to play it, thanks to a recent round of testing on the new Experimental Test Server, so here on this page we've gathered together everything we know about the new PUBG map so far, including any loose hints at a release date - or at least a release window - along with the map's new features, plus how to get a map key, the next test dates and any other info we've found so far.
+We've had a chance to play it, thanks to a recent round of testing on the new Experimental Test Server, so here on this page we've gathered together everything we know about the new PUBG map so far ahead of the Sanhok release date - along with the map's new features, plus how to get a map key, the next test dates and any other info we've found so far.

-PUBG's Sanhok explained - what do we know about the smaller new PUBG map features?
+PUBG's Sanhok explained - what do we know about the smaller new map features?

 Finally, we've got an idea of how this map plays.
 Below is a quick-fire roundup of everything that's new or different about the 4x4 map Sanhok.